reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 2. `"Disconnected."`
 3. `"Connecting..."`

 **This is the correct behavior in development.** By remounting your component, React verifies that navigating away and back would not break your code.
 Disconnecting and then connecting again is exactly what should happen!
-When you implement the cleanup well, there should be no user-visible difference between running the effect once vs running it, cleaning it up, and running it again.
+When you implement the cleanup well, there should be no user-visible difference between running the Effect once vs running it, cleaning it up, and running it again.
 There's an extra connect/disconnect call pair because React is probing your code for bugs in development.
 This is normal and you shouldn't try to make it go away.

-**In production, you would only see `"Connecting..."` printed once.** Remounting components only happens in development to help you find effects that need cleanup.
+**In production, you would only see `"Connecting..."` printed once.** Remounting components only happens in development to help you find Effects that need cleanup.
 You can turn off [Strict Mode](/apis/strictmode) to opt out of the development behavior, but we recommend keeping it on.
 This lets you find many bugs like the one above.

-## How to handle the effect firing twice in development? {/*how-to-handle-the-effect-firing-twice-in-development*/}
+## How to handle the Effect firing twice in development? {/*how-to-handle-the-effect-firing-twice-in-development*/}

-React intentionally remounts your components in development to help you find bugs like in the last example. **The right question isn't "how to run an effect once," but "how to fix my effect so that it works after remounting".**
+React intentionally remounts your components in development to help you find bugs like in the last example. **The right question isn't "how to run an Effect once," but "how to fix my Effect so that it works after remounting".**

 Usually, the answer is to implement the cleanup function.
-The cleanup function should stop or undo whatever the effect was doing.
-The rule of thumb is that the user shouldn't be able to distinguish between the effect running once (as in production) and an _effect → cleanup → effect_ sequence (as you'd see in development).
+The cleanup function should stop or undo whatever the Effect was doing.
+The rule of thumb is that the user shouldn't be able to distinguish between the Effect running once (as in production) and an _effect → cleanup → effect_ sequence (as you'd see in development).

-Most of the effects you'll write will fit into one of the common patterns below.
+Most of the Effects you'll write will fit into one of the common patterns below.

 ### Controlling non-React widgets {/*controlling-non-react-widgets*/}

 Sometimes you need to add UI widgets that aren't written to React.
 For example, let's say you're adding a map component to your page.
 It has a `setZoomLevel()` method, and you'd like to keep the zoom level in sync with a `zoomLevel` state variable in your React code.
-Your effect would look like similar to this:
+Your Effect would look like similar to this:

 ```js
 useEffect(() => {